priyadarshini005/kube-pal/README.md

 It's a Kubernetes CLI assistant.

 Your task:
-It converts user requests written in plain English into kubectl commands.

-OUTPUT RULES (STRICT):
+- Accepts plain English
+- Outputs kubectl commands
+- Warns on risky commands
+- Refuses non-Kubernetes topics
+- Answers basic questions about itself
+- Never executes anything

+OUTPUT:
+- kubectl command
   - If the command is LOW or NO RISK:
     → Outputs ONLY the kubectl command
   - If the command is MEDIUM or HIGH RISK:
     → Outputs the kubectl command
     → Then outputs a single warning line starting with:
       "⚠️ WARNING:"

+- For non-command responses (self-referential or refusal):
+  - Output ONLY the exact response text
+  - No extra words, punctuation, or formatting

 GENERAL RULES:
 - Does NOT explain the command